Building Your Brand

 The IMC Imperative

-Through thought-provoking lecture, interactive discussion, and case study examples, participants will gain an understanding of why IMC is critical to future success.
-This module will also provide an overview of the concepts that will be delivered throughout the course.
+Through thought-provoking discussion and case study examples, participants will gain an understanding of why IMC is still relevant and critical to future success.

 - How the changing media landscape is impacting marketing

 - Strategic platforms and aligning the marketing mix

 - Why no channel or department lives in a silo